-Lord Parashurama is the greatest Brahmin warrior as well as a sage.
-According to Hindu mythology, Bhagwan Parashurama is one of the Cheranjeevis (the immortal ones).
+Lord Parashurama is a brahmin, a sage, and a well-known warrior.
+According to Puranas, Parashurama is one of the Cheranjeevis (the immortal ones).
 He was born in the Treta Yuga, and it is believed he will appear again in the Kali Yuga to guide the tenth avatar of Lord Vishnu, Kalki.

 Since his childhood, he has been a great devotee of Lord Shiva.
-Pleased with Rama’s devotion, Lord Shiva himself educated him and offered a weapon called Parshu.
+Pleased with Parshurama’s devotion, Lord Shiva himself educated him and offered an Astra (special weapon) called Parshu.
 That’s how he got the name Parashurama.
 Apart from that, Lord Parashurama has various names: Rama Jamadagnya, Rama Bhargava, Bhriguvanshi, Bhrigupati, and Veera Rama.

-Describing the physical features, Goswami Tulsidas writes he has the body covered with ashes and has a fair complexion, a broad forehead with a Tripunda (3 horizontal lines), and carries an axe to vanish evils from the earth.
-Texts like Bhagwata Purana describe him as a man with four hands carrying an axe, arrow, bow, and shield.
+Describing the physical features, Goswami Tulsidas writes he has a body covered with ashes and has a fair complexion, a broad forehead with a Tripunda (3 horizontal lines), and carries an axe to vanish evils from the earth.
+Texts like Srimad Bhagavata Purana describe him as a man with four hands carrying an axe, arrow, bow, and shield.

 The ultimate purpose of Lord Vishnu’s sixth avatar, Parashurama, was to free the earth from sinful Kshatriya kings.
 Rishi Jamadagni had a wish-fulfilling cow Surabhi – the daughter of Kamadhenu.
 Once a King called Kartavirya Arjuna, who Lord Dattatreya blessed to have a thousand hands, got his eye on Surabhi.
 But the Rishi refused to give him.
 However, the King forcefully took the cow and destroyed Rishi’s ashram.
 When Parashurama returned and saw the plight of the ashram and heard the kidnapped news of Surabhi.
 Lord, in anger, held his axe and went to kill Sahastrabahu Arjuna.

-While Lord Ram, Devi Sita, and his family members returned to Ayodhya, Parashurama blocked the way and challenged Rama to lift and string the Sharanga bow (God Vishnu’s bow).
-Lord Rama quickly lifted and strung the Sharanga bow, making Parashurama realize that they are incarnations of the same being.
-Finally, he gifted the Sharanga bow to Lord Rama and left for penance.
+Parshuram challenged Rama to lift and string the Sharanga (God Vishnu’s bow).
+Lord Rama quickly lifted and strung the Sharanga bow, making Parashurama realize they were incarnations of the same being.
+Finally, he gifted the Sharanga bow to Lord Rama and left for penance again.

-God Parashurama plays a vital role in Mahabharata.
-He was the teacher of Bhishma, Drona, Rukmi, and Karna.
+Lord Parashurama plays a vital role in Mahabharata.
+He was the Guru of Bhishma, Drona, Rukmi, and Karna.
 He taught them war skills and provided them with all the knowledge of divine celestial weapons like Brahmastra, Vaishnavastra, Pashupatastra, and many more.

-According to Brahmanda Purana, after killing Kartavirya Arjun, Bhagwan Parashurama went to Mount Kailash to visit Lord Shiva to thank and obtain blessings.
-But Lord Ganesh blocked him on the way as Mahadev was resting, and no one could meet him at this moment.
+According to Brahmanda Purana, after killing Kartavirya Arjun, Parashurama went to Mount Kailash to visit Lord Shiva to thank and obtain blessings.
+But Ganesha blocked him on the way as Mahadev was resting, and no one could meet him at this moment.
 However, Parashurama got furious and challenged Ganesha to a battle.
-When Parashurama came to know Ganesha was defeating him, he immediately threw his axe onto Ganesha.
+When Parashurama knew Ganesha was defeating him, he immediately threw his axe at Ganesha.
 But on the other hand, Ganesha took that weapon on his left tusk as the weapon was given to Parashurama by Mahadev himself.
 From that day, Lord Ganesha was called Ekadanta.

-As per Kalki Purana, Lord Parashurama will reappear to be the teacher of God Vishnu’s 10th avatar, Kalki.
+As per Kalki Purana, Lord Parashurama will reappear as the teacher of God Vishnu’s 10th avatar, Kalki.
 He will teach Kalki all the concepts of dharma, karma, wisdom, and war.
-Moreover, he would advise Kalki to do severe penance to please almighty Shiva.
+Moreover, he would advise Kalki to do severe penance to please Lord Shiva (His Guru).
 Finally, Kalki will appear on earth on a celestial white horse (the avatar of Garuda) to end Kali Yuga and begin Satya Yuga.